roblox-linux-wrapper/roblox-linux-wrapper/README.md

 ### source (via `git clone`)

-To install Roblox on your Linux computer from source, run the following commands in a terminal:
+To install Roblox on your Linux computer from Git source, run the following commands in a terminal:
 ```
 git clone https://github.com/alfonsojon/roblox-linux-wrapper.git
 cd roblox-linux-wrapper
 ./rlw
 ```

 If you are saavy enough, you can also clone to a custom directory of your choice.

 ## Updates